-System justification theory suggests that once this perception is formed, its holder will be strongly motivated to protect that image of the system and defend it in the face of contradictory evidence.
-In the context of Silicon Valley, the issues of overwork and employee exploitation are much more ambiguous constructs that challenge the initial image of a fun and laid-back work environment.
-If these instances of exploitation are encountered after an observer has already formed their opinion, the observer could justify what they see in order to protect their positive perception of the organization.
-Should this be the case, it could help explain why these issues of unfairly compensated overtime and exploitation remain a consistent issue despite the increasing number of calls to address the problem.
-Voices challenging this phenomenon are met with harsh critique as 50 hours work weeks are rebranded as "hustle culture" or "rise and grind."
-(Gewirtz, 2017, Griffith, 2019).
-To investigate the impact of the presence of fun and novel perks within an organization on the bolstering of positive perceptions of tech organizations in the face of conflicting information, we plan to explore the following three hypotheses.
-First, observers who encounter an organization with the novel perks seen in silicon valley will rate instances of exploitation as more justified than participants who encounter a version of the organization without novel perks.
+System justification theory suggests that when someone sees an organization that offers extravagant perks, they use this information to form a positive perception of the organization as one that is fun, laid-back and prioritizes employee wellbeing.
+After that perception is formed, they will be strongly motivated to defend it in the face of contradictory evidence.
+In the context of Silicon Valley, the issues of overwork and employee exploitation are constructs that challenge the initial image of the company.
+When encountered, the observer will justify what they saw in order to protect their positive perception of the organization.
+Should this be the case, it could help explain why these issues of unfairly compensated overtime and exploitation remain despite the increasing number of calls to address the problem (Gewirtz, 2017, Griffith, 2019).
+To investigate the impact of the presence of novel perks within an organization on the bolstering of positive perceptions of tech organizations in the face of conflicting information, we plan to explore the following three hypotheses.
+First, observers who encounter an organization with the novel perks seen in Silicon Valley will rate instances of exploitation as more justified than participants who encounter a version of the organization without novel perks.
 Our second hypothesis is that participants who encounter the organization with novel perks will rate instances of mistreatment as more justified than participants who encounter the version of the organization without novel perks.
 Lastly, we predict that participants who encounter the organization with novel perks will consider higher expectations than industry norms as more acceptable than participants who encounter the organization without novel perks.

 Methods